conservator18/shopping/README.md

 # shopping
-This is a shopping streat
+this is a shopping streat